Ecuador's military vows to stop protests from damaging democracy | Headlines

 Ecuador's military vows to stop protests from damaging democracy

-Ecuador's armed forces on Tuesday said they would not allow ongoing protests against President Guillermo Lasso's economic policies to damage the country's democracy, as road blockades continued ahead of more planned demonstrations.

-Thousands of indigenous protesters marched through Quito on Monday to demand a list of concessions from Lasso, including a fuel price cut, preventing further expansion of Ecuador's oil and mining industry, more time for farms to pay debt and budget increases for health and education.
-Lasso said on Monday he responded to the demands in a communication with indigenous leaders.
+Ecuador's armed forces on Tuesday said they would not allow ongoing protests against President Guillermo Lasso's economic policies to damage the country's democracy, as indigenous protesters clashed with security forces in Quito.
+Thousands of protesters have marched in Quito over the last week to demand a list of concessions from Lasso, including a fuel price cut, a halt to the expansion of oil production and mining, more time for farmers to pay debt and budget increases for healthcare.

+The government has responded to the demands in a communication with indigenous leaders and is a awaiting a response.
+It also accepted mediation offers from civil society organizations, it said.
+Security forces and protesters clashed in the capital on Tuesday afternoon, with some demonstrators throwing sticks.
+Security forces responded by firing tear gas and non-lethal projectiles, according to a Reuters witness.

+The attorney general's office said in a statement its main office had been attacked, though it did not specify by whom.
+Protests first erupted last October after Lasso, a conservative former banker, froze prices for the most-used gasoline and diesel at higher rates than before he took office.
+The situation calmed after the government opened talks but indigenous leaders say it is not listening to their concerns.

 Fuel subsidies cost the government some $2.8 billion a year.
-The protests have prevented some 102,000 barrels of crude from being produced, the energy ministry said in a statement.
-State-run oil company Petroecuador declared force majeure on Saturday.
+The protests have prevented some 189,000 barrels of crude from being produced, the energy ministry said in a statement, extending a force majeure declaration by state-run oil Petroecuador to include private operators.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)